rphars/simplelibcat/README.md

 A very basic local library catalogue for use in my home library.
 Currently command line/terminal-only.

 Current ILS software is _way_ too extensive for simple home library needs.
-Other software (e.g. goodreads) are all online, I prefer to have a local-only solution.
+Other software (e.g. goodreads) are all online, I prefer to have a local-only solution, and one that adds a bit of nostalgia, in the style of old-school Dynix/wyse terminals.

 Features:
 <ul>